 - Signature on acknowledgement form by the person submitting the appeal

 If these steps are not completed, you have not filed an appeal and there will not be a hearing.
 The misconduct report will stand.
 You do not need to see the referee report in order to file an appeal and the deadline will not be extended if the referee has not completed the game report by the deadline.

 For the fall and spring seasons, the Appeals and Disciplinary Committee will convene an A&D Committee at 6:30 p.m. on Thursday to review protests that have come in during the week.
 For the summer season, they will convene at 10 a.m. on Saturdays.
-The Vice President will not vote at all.
+The Vice President oversees the hearings but will not vote at all.

 We will report on the results of the hearings on the web page posting of red card fines and suspensions,

 The appointment of the A&D Committee is spread to all teams in the League.
 Any team can have a representative in the pool of people we contact to convene a three member hearing panel each week.